rvolosatovs/turtlitto/DEVELOPMENT.md

 ├── README.md           general information about this project │   ...
-├── cmd                 contains the different binaries │   └── soccer-robot-remote          contains the Soccer Robot Remote ├── docs                contains the documentation
+├── cmd                 contains the different binaries │   └── srrs          contains the Soccer Robot Remote ├── docs                contains the documentation
 ├── front               contains the frontend of the project ├── pkg                 contains all libraries used in the backend